 When done right, storytelling has the power to build a loyal community around your brand—one that’s connected to you not just for your products but for the values and emotions you evoke.

-Today, with the rise of new platforms like TikTok and Threads, storytelling on social media has become even more dynamic and immersive.
+Today, with the rise of new platforms like TikTok and Threads, social storytelling has become even more dynamic and immersive.

 Brands that are nimble in adjusting their storytelling styles to fit emerging formats tend to capture the audience’s attention faster.

-With over 20 million followers on Facebook and 12 million on Instagram, Humans of New York is a stellar example of social storytelling done right.
+With over 12.8 million followers on Instagram, Humans of New York is a powerhouse storyteller.

 What started as Brandon Stanton’s personal photography project has now evolved into a global storytelling movement, featuring narratives from across 40+ countries.